hapax/hapax.github.io/assets/teaching.md

     *Hint*.
 The derivative $r'(\phi)$ at $\phi = 0$ tells us the direction the missile points.

-9. (Bonus) Determine the spirals for a polygon of $n$ homing missiles.
+9. (Extension) Determine the spirals for a polygon of $n$ homing missiles.

 ---